gXLg/MultiVersion/README.md

 7. To use Reflection-based code, follow the next paragraph

 # Reflection Scripting Language (RSL)
-First you have to understand, that Minecraft uses different class, method and fields names when releasing the game.
+First you have to understand, that Mojang uses different class, method and field names when releasing the game.
 The names are all seemingly random and are non-intuitive, like `aq`, `kf()` or `Rt`.
 Not only are they chaotic, but they also keep changing between even two small releases.